Shopper pulls knife on terrified Christchurch store attendant

 The Star has been told police were able to take note of the number plate of the offender’s car in the Briscoes car park.

-The incident comes after four people were injured when they were stabbed by a man wielding several small knives at a Countdown supermarket in Dunedin on Monday.
+The incident comes after four people were stabbed by a man wielding several small knives at a Countdown supermarket in Dunedin on Monday.

+Three of the victims sustained critical injuries.
+The victims comprised of both shoppers and staff members.

 A 42-year-old man was arrested in relation to the incident and charged with four counts of attempted murder.